 SPOKANE, Wash. — Editor's note: To ensure the anonymity of the victims, they will be identified with their initials.

-On the second day of the victim impact statements hearing in the trial of the Freeman High School shooter, three of the people most connected to the tragedy got the chance to express how the shooting has forever impacted their lives.
+On Tuesday, some of the people most connected to the tragedy got the chance to express how the shooting has forever impacted their lives.

 M.R. was in the hallway at Freeman High School when the shooting happened.
 She called the shooter's actions "pathetic" and said he will never get to experience the joys of life that most people take for granted.